 - Always destroy cookies!
 Cookies are actually little code bits that get automatically downloaded onto your computer.
 Cookies are allowing websites to easily and quickly see if you visited them before.
 Cookies enable websites also to show ads that are based on your earlier visits.
 Cookies can be deleted from your browser by going to ‘settings’ and ‘clean history.
 Be sure, though, to clean EVERYTHING!
 There is a small program you can use, CCleaner, which is powerful and free.

 These tips will help you increase your online privacy.
 Of course, internet security is a topic in and of itself, so you will need to do some reading to remain thoroughly protected on all fronts.
+Students who still need to finish their secondary education degree but failed high school and still want to go to college may as well take the GED test which qualifies them for tertiary education as well.
+It may be wise for these students to take a free GED online practice test to learn more about their education level.

 What are RMP moderators saying (source Reddit):